Home/Fish/Manila Clams

 Health Benefits

-Low in calories and fats, making them an excellent choice for weight management.
+Low in calories and fat, making them a healthy option for weight management.

 Possible Risks & Side Effects